 Although the gritty Port of Los Angeles doesn’t have much in common with Croatia’s glistening Dalmatian Coast, the abundant fishing industry and the Mediterranean climate of Southern California was enough to attract Croatians to San Pedro.

 Dating back several generations, Croatian immigration started with the fishing industry.
 Most Croatians who came to San Pedro in the first half of the 20th century worked as fishermen and cannery workers.
 The second wave of Croatian immigrants arrived after World War II as political refugees from the former Yugoslavia.
-It is now estimated that 30,000 of about 80,000 people in San Pedro have Croatian roots, according to Peter Hazdovac, first Vice President of the Croatian-American Club.
+It is now estimated that 30,000 of about 80,000 people in San Pedro have Croatian roots, according to Peter Hazdovac, Croatian American and San Pedro resident.

 “[In San Pedro] we’re getting into probably they say like third, fourth, even fifth generation Croatian-Americans,” said Hazdovac.

 Once Croatia declared its independence from Yugoslavia in June 1991, some of the political tensions from back home were brought overseas with the second immigration wave throughout the early 90s while Bosnia & Herzegovina was the latest battleground for the Yugoslav civil war.
 This was reflected by a small divide between the Croatian-American Club, which favored Croatia’s independence, and the Yugoslav-American Club, which contained Serbians who were less in favor of it.

 “You were either a member of the Yugoslav club or you were a member of the Croatian Club,” said Jack Baric, the Sports Director at the Croatian-American Club.

 The division subsided when the Yugoslav-American Club was renamed to be called the Dalmatian-American Club after Croatia became an independent nation.
 Both the Croatian Club and the Dalmatian Club exist today for local Croats to honor and embrace the nation’s culture, heritage, and independence.